 Knowing how to paint furniture isn’t as difficult as it sounds.
 At Frenchic, we aim to take the annoying hurdles out of your way so that you don’t fall into any traps.
-As well as plenty of top tips on the Frenchic blog, you can find a selection of helpful how-to videos on our YouTube channel.
+As well as plenty of inspiration and top tips on the Frenchic blog, you can find a selection of helpful how-to videos on our YouTube channel.

 Sign up to our newsletter for the latest Frenchic news,